High-rate intercity quantum key distribution with a semiconductor single-photon source: Results

-In the transmitter of Alice, a pulsed laser at a wavelength of $\SI{1529.8}{\nano\meter}$ and with adjustable clock rate (CR) is employed to excite the p-shell of the InAs/InGaAs/GaAs QD mounted into a \SI{4}{\kelvin} helium gas closed-cycle cryostat [Fig. \ref{fig:optical_setups}(b)].
-The QD, embedded in a CBG photonic structure, emits single photons at a wavelength of \SI{1555.9}{\nano\meter} with high brightness.
-The Purcell effect of the CBG cavity reduces the QD's emission lifetime to \SI{592.5(1.8)}{\pico\second} \cite{supplementary2023_qkd}, which theoretically allows for an increase of the excitation CR up to GHz.
-An average photon number per pulse of $\left \langle n \right \rangle = 0.138$ at the first lens \cite{Waks2002} is measured with a blinking-corrected $g^{(2)}(0)=$\SI{2.43(0.02)}{\percent} \cite{supplementary2023_qkd}, while the QD is excited at its saturation power.
 To first study all of the QKD performance for different transmission distances in the lab, encoded single photons are sent through one or multiple standard telecom fibre spools (ITU-T G.652.D) of $\SI{40}{\km}$ length each.
-The average loss of $l=$\SI{0.1956(0.0026)}{\dB/\km} per spool is calibrated in the laboratory, taking into account the insertion loss (see Supplementary \cite{supplementary2023_qkd}).
+The average loss of $l=$\SI{0.1956(0.0026)}{\dB\per\km} per spool is calibrated in the laboratory, taking into account the insertion loss (see Supplementary Information Sec. \Romannum{2}.A.1).
 So as to then realise the intercity QKD experiment over the deployed fibre, a reference signal for local synchronisation is required.
 Therefore, the single photon signals are transmitted over the intercity link together with attenuated pulses from the excitation laser.
 On the receiver side, these two signals are de-multiplexed and the single photon states are decoded.
-Superconducting nanowire single-photon detectors (SNSPDs) are used for detecting the single photons and the reference laser signal, which thereby provides a timing reference to the single photon detection events.
+SNSPDs are used for detecting the single photons and the reference laser signal, which thereby provides a timing reference to the single photon detection events.

 One of the figure of merits used to assess the performance of QKD is the SKBs per pulse.
 In our work, we study this in both the asymptotic and finite-key regimes.
 For the asymptotic case \cite{Gottesman2004,Cai2009,Waks2002},